A BRIEF HISTORY OF KINGSTON UPON HULL

 Trinity House began as a guild.
 In the Middle Ages skilled workers were organised into guilds that looked after their members interests.
 The seamen were organised into a guild, which met in Holy Trinity church.
 They ran a 'hospital' (actually an almshouse).
 They also controlled navigation in the Humber.

-HULL IN THE 16th CENTURY AND 17th CENTURY
+HULL IN THE 16th CENTURY

 In 1536 came the Pilgrimage of Grace.
 Many people were angry about Henry VIII's religious changes and they rose in rebellion.
 At first the town council resisted the rebels but eventually they surrendered and allowed the rebels to enter Hull.
 However the king dispersed the rebels by making promises (which he did not keep!).

 In 1539 Henry VIII closed the monasteries.
 The friaries in Hull were closed.
 So was the Carthusian priory.
 However the 'hospital' run by the Carthusian monks was taken over by the town council.